neos/flow-development-collection/TYPO3.Flow/Documentation/TheDefinitiveGuide/PartIII/PropertyMapping.rst

 3. If no type converter could be found for the direct inheritance hierarchy, it is checked if there is a TypeConverter for one of the interfaces the target class implements.
-As it is not possible in PHP to order interfaces in any meaningful way, the TypeConverter with the highest priority is used (througout all interfaces).
+As it is not possible in PHP to order interfaces in any meaningful way, the TypeConverter with the highest priority is used (throughout all interfaces).

 4. If no type converter is found in the interfaces, it is checked if there is an applicable type converter for the target type ``object``.